 be flipped (moister on ascent than on descent).
 Then it occurred to me that my descent took me over a 500′-diameter pond that began about 800′ northeast of the approach end of the runway, and that could well have added enough moisture to the overlying air to increase the dewpoint by a degree (at that temperature, only about 0.1 g/kg of added moisture would be required).
 [Edit: It’s also possible the humidity sensor simply drifted by that amount over 8 minutes.]

-For future flights, it could be interesting to fly a low circle around a similar-sized pond under similar conditions (cool and dry) and see whether we can detected a plume of humidity on the downwind side.
+For future flights, it could be interesting to fly a low circle around a similar-sized pond under similar conditions (cool and dry) and see whether we can detect a plume of humidity on the downwind side.

 Total materials cost for this boundary layer sounding was about half a gallon of fuel plus oil, or maybe $2.
 For comparison, a conventional radiosonde launch typically costs at least $200 in expendables.